violet-eco/violet-eco.github.io/docs/specs/README.md

 - [Applications](./applications.md) — Specification of behaviour and structure of applications
 - [Filesystem](./filesystem.md) — How Violet uses and processes your storage
 - [Permissions](./permissions.md) — List of permissions of applications
-- [Kernel](./kernel/README.md) — How Sakura works and what is its structure
+- [Kernel](./kernel/README.md) — How Nova works and what is its structure
-- [System Services](./services/README.md) — How Sakura meets with the Violetians
+- [System Services](./services/README.md) — How Nova meets with the Violetians